-The truth is, Chase student loans no longer exist.
-You still have to pay them — they’re just no longer with Chase bank.
+The truth is, Chase bank student loans no longer exist.
+You still have to pay them — they’re just no longer with Chase.

 Chase sold its student loan portfolio to Navient, a student loan servicer.

-In terms of student-based services, Chase has very few remaining offerings.
-Services, like student loan refinancing and consolidation, have since ended Chase closed its student loan division.
-The only option for students is its college banking services for individuals ages 17 to 24.
+In fact, the only current option for students is its college banking services for individuals ages 17 to 24.

-What can you do with your current Chase student loans?
+What can you do with your student loans?

 Federal student loans carry more borrower protections than private student loans.
 If you have one of these student loans originally from Chase, you can: